 What Not To Wear – Legal and Court Interpreter Edition

 The dress code for interpreter assignments isn’t necessarily uniform across the board due to the many different areas in which interpreters work.
-While medical interpreters may be able to get away with business casual (link to “What not to wear – medical interpreter edition”) Legal and Court interpreters are held to a completely different standard.
+While medical interpreters may be able to get away with business casual, legal and court interpreters are held to a completely different standard.

 Your goal as an interpreter is to blend in alongside the other professionals you are working with – remember you are a reflection of their words and services as well as your clients.